 Rather than go on and on about how this outage has affected me and so many others, here's what action I have taken:

 - It was time to take my site to the next level, so I contacted Gary Cornelisse, my server security expert go-to guy.
 He understands how servers work and how to set them up correctly.
-After a consultation with him, he explained how HostGator failed in launching my site on another server (they don't offer it) and the only way to stop the "outages" it is to have cloud VPS.
+He explained how HostGator failed in launching my site on another server (they don't offer it) and the only way to stop the “outages” it is to have cloud VPS.
 Without sounding too techy, that means if the server goes down, my site will load on another server.
-It was just the "magic switch" that I needed to eliminate this problem.
-I told him, "Bingo, sign me up!
-I refuse to give HostGator another chance when having my sites up and emails working is most important to me and my customers."
+It was just the “magic switch” that I needed to eliminate this problem.
+I told him, “Bingo, sign me up!
+I refuse to give HostGator another chance when having my sites up and emails working is most important to me and my customers.”

 - With Gary's high recommendation, I purchased Liquid Web (aff link) Storm VPS.
 It is only going to cost me $60/month.
 (That's only $10 more than what I was paying HostGator and I get more storage, more bandwidth, more security, and reliability.)
 Oh, and I called Liquid Web to ask a question after I purchased my new hosting plan and they answered on the first ring.
 Amazing!

 - Gave Gary my login details so he can work his magic.
 I had him migrate my sites (set up my server, backups, move my sites, databases, emails, cron jobs, etc.) and give the server a dose of extra security too 😉 — Check out our WordPress Migration Package.
 Got questions?
 Sign-up for a consultation with Gary, it's worth every penny!!!